Tokazama/FieldProperties.jl/README.md

 ## Creating Structures That Contain Properties

 Although properties can be used flexibly with different structures, it may be easier to take advantage of the provided `AbstractMetadata` type.
-In the following example we take advantage of the `Description` and `DictProperty`.
+In the following example we take advantage of the `Description` and `DictExtension`.
 These provide a method of describing a structure and an extensible pool for storing an arbitrary number of properties.

 ```julia
 julia> mutable struct MyProperties{M} <: AbstractMetadata{M}